 The Company leases office premises from a company controlled by the Chairman of the Board, Sir Terrence Matthews.
-This office premise is included as part of the right-of-use assets of \$657,771 and as part of lease obligations of \$760,614.
+This office premise is included as part of the right-of-use assets of \$403,143 and as part of lease obligations of \$488,416.
+Operating expenses under the related party lease have the following minimum annual payments.